saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 - The following are the Gateway response types which are associated with the HTTP 504 error in API Gateway:
   - **INTEGRATION_FAILURE** – The gateway response for an integration failed error.
 If the response type is unspecified, this response defaults to the `DEFAULT_5XX` type.
   - **INTEGRATION_TIMEOUT** – The gateway response for an integration timed-out error.
 If the response type is unspecified, this response defaults to the `DEFAULT_5XX` type.
+- **Lambda Authorisers**: A Lambda authorizer is an API Gateway feature that uses a Lambda function to control access to your API.
+When a client makes a request to one of your API’s methods, API Gateway calls your Lambda authorizer, which takes the caller’s identity as input and returns an IAM policy as output.
+There are two types of Lambda authorizers:
+  - A **token-based** Lambda authorizer (also called a **TOKEN authorizer**) receives the caller’s identity in a bearer token, such as a JSON Web Token (JWT) or an OAuth token.
+  - A **request parameter-based** Lambda authorizer (also called a **REQUEST authorizer**) receives the caller’s identity in a combination of headers, query string parameters, stageVariables, and $context variables.

 ## Lambda